possibilities/bakeneko-60/README.md

-This fork adds PCB and plate support for a DZ60-line split spacebar to the [Bakeneko 60](https://github.com/kkatano/bakeneko-60)
+This fork adds PCB and plate support for a split spacebar to the [Bakeneko 60](https://github.com/kkatano/bakeneko-60).
+The split spacebar layouts are copied from the [DZ60 PCB](https://kbdfans.com/products/dz60-60-pcb).

 #### Bottom row layouts